JackMcKechnie/repairel-fe/README.md

 - Design week: ideation to prototyping.
 - Two 6-day build sprints:
-  - first focused on building the database and skeleton of the platform.
+  - First focused on building the database and skeleton of the platform.
   - Second focused on the intricate functionalities - filter and compare - and overall styling.

 ## Design process